Anisotropic warm inflation: Power-law anisotropic warm inflation

 \section{Power-law anisotropic warm inflation}

-In this section, we present some exact solutions without making the slow-roll approximation for the system of Eqs.~(\ref{kg})-(\ref{radiation}) by considering exponential forms of $V(\phi)$ and $f(\phi)$.
+In this section, we introduce the exponential potential and gauge kinetic function in order to figure out what happens to the dynamics of anisotropic warm inflation using the solvable models.
+We present some exact solutions without making the slow-roll approximation for the system of Eqs.~(\ref{kg})-(\ref{radiation}) by considering exponential forms of $V(\phi)$ and $f(\phi)$.
 In this case, inflation never ends.
 Without the dissipation, exact solutions of power-law inflation are found in~\cite{Kanno:2010nr,Do:2011zza,Yamamoto:2012tq,Ohashi:2013pca,Ito:2015sxj,Do:2017qyd}.

 We consider the potential

 and the gauge kinetic function

 where $V_0$, $\lambda$, $f_0$ and $\kappa$ are constants.
 The metric and the gauge field is given in Eqs.~(\ref{metric}) and (\ref{A}), respectively.
 The system of equations of motion can be written as